-During the first and the start of the second decade of the 21st century it has become clear that the pharmaceutical industry is faced with a true paradigm shift.
+During the first and second decade of the 21st century it has become clear that the pharmaceutical industry is faced with a true paradigm shift.
 The era of the block buster drugs, the “one size fits all” type of medicines is over.

 Technological advances in the pharmaceutical field